jamesmorgan/devicecast/README.md

 ## Development
 - This app has dependencies that only work on NodeJS v0.10 (.38 and over), and uses [Electron](http://electron.atom.io/).
-- To package the app, use [electron-packager](https://github.com/maxogden/electron-packager):
+- To package the app, use [electron-packager](https://github.com/maxogden/electron-packager) `./build_app.sh`

-In has the ability to:
+It has the ability to:
 * Scan the network for available UPNP devices, currently only supporting [Jongo S3X](http://www.pure.com/wireless-speakers/jongo-s3x/graphite) and [Jongo TX4](http://www.pure.com/wireless-speakers/jongo-t4x/graphite) speakers.
 * Scan the network for available Chromecasts (Both HDMI & Audio)
-* Redirect internal mac osx sound through Soundflower to create a reliable stream of sound
+* Redirect internal Mac OSX sound through Soundflower to create a reliable stream of sound
 * Direct this Stream over UPNP to the Jongo speakers

 #### Known Issues

-* Only casts to UPNP device at present.
+* Only casts to UPNP device **at present**.
 * Application sometimes does not always kill the stream.
 * If the application crashes and on re-start you get a error similar to `listen EADDRINUSE`.
  * You need to find the orphaned process and kill is, use the following to identify the process.